-I’m currently working on some online dog training courses: 1) the science of training and skills for sports and behaviour issues, through the Fenzi Dog Sports Academy, and 2) foundations for herding, through Kynic Stockdogs.
+I currently do all training with Lyra through the Fenzi Dog Sports Academy, though I recently took an online course in the foundations for herding, through Kynic Stockdogs.
 In all cases, instructors use methods that reinforce the behaviour you want (through food, toys, etc.) rather than correcting (through punishment) the behaviour you don’t want.

 This site will help me organize our efforts.
 Any mistakes in training are mine and do not reflect the quality of instruction or Lyra’s ability!

 Settle on a Mat